-If the existing jobs and execution plans cannot meet your more complex application requirements, log on to the master node of the E-MapReduce cluster.
-Here, navigate to the cluster details page where the public network IP address of the cluster master exists.
-You can log on to the master node through SSH to view various settings and states.
+If your existing jobs and execution plans do not meet your complex application requirements, you can log on to the master node of the E-MapReduce cluster and navigate to the cluster details page, which contains the public network IP address of the cluster's master node.
+You can then log on to the master node through SSH to view various settings and states.

-You can quote these variables in the script, however, we recommend that you do not change them to avoid unexpected E-MapReduce errors.
+You can quote these variables in scripts.
+However, to avoid unexpected E-MapReduce errors, we recommend that you do not change them.

-- SSH logs on to the master with the following commands.
-Obtain the public network IP of the cluster master in the host information column on the Cluster details.
+- Enter the following command for SSH to log on to the master node.
+You can obtain the public network IP of the cluster's master node in the host information column on the Cluster details page.

 - Enter the password set during creation.

 Connect to a cluster using SSH without a password